-The report feature is one of our users’ favourites.
+The report feature is one of our users’ favorites.
 Below are the steps to creating a report, you will see how it can provide value for resource planning needs of all kinds:

-The location to add a new report is located in the red ‘NEW’ button on the left corner of the planner.
+The location to add a new resource planning report is located in the red ‘NEW’ button on the left corner of the planner.
 Click on ‘Add Report’.

 Above is how it looks like when you have the customizations set and clicked ‘Apply’.
 Your report will have your data generated according to your grouping level and details level.

 Click on ‘Print’ to print your report directly from the planner.
 The format of the print will look as above.